Watcher Alerts

 RBAC-based Configuration for Non-default Group User

-To create an RBAC configuration for a user in a non-default group, complete the following steps:
+To create a Role Based Access Control (RBAC) configuration for a user in a non-default group, complete the following steps:

 1. Create a group AD1.